-Partially shielded from tidal garbage by Adang, Lipe and Ko Dong, Rawi's beaches are simply ravishing
+Partially shielded from tidal garbage by Adang, Lipe and Ko Tong, Rawi’s beaches are simply ravishing

 An easy swim from the beaches, wide swathes of hard coral

 shelter anemones, giant clams and tropical fish.
-Less than a km south of Rawi's southeastern point, Ko Yang
+Less than a kilometre south of Rawi’s southeastern point, Ko Yang

-conceals its own terrific snorkelling sites under a towering karst cliff.
+conceals its own terrific snorkelling sites under a towering limestone cliff.
 Further south is Ko Hin Ngam

 , the "Island of Beautiful Stones" that will curse you if you take one.
 (We’re not joking: ask any local for one of the countless horror stories).